 Welsh festival in USA by Tara’s Multicultural Table

 Slightly different from attending traditional local festivals some families like to go to festivals about another culture (still nearby) even though they don’t necessarily have any ties to that particular culture themselves.
 Family on the Loose describes how they spent a day in Japan by going to a local Japanese autumn festival.
-Expat Life with a Double Buggy writes about visiting an Embassy Festival designed to showcase all the different nationalities living in The Hague.
+Turning Dutch writes about visiting an Embassy Festival designed to showcase all the different nationalities living in The Hague.
 Discovering The World Through My Son’s Eyes explores the world under one roof at Columbia’s International Festival twice!
 One year the theme country was Brazil and another time The Philippines.
 Tara’s Multicultural Table takes us on a trip to Wales at the Fredericksburg Welsh Festival.

 Travelling abroad to foreign festivals

-Traveling to the Andes with kids by Mullticultural Kid Blogs
+Traveling to the Andes with kids by Multicultural Kid Blogs

 Sometimes the festival is the reason for the trip as Daria explains in this guest post on Multicultural Kid Blogs Traveling to the Andes for the festival of the Virgin of Candelaria (so good she went twice!)
 La Cité des Vents also travelled for a festival in this instance to Perpignan in France for the Sanch Procession.
 Other times it can be a lucky chance that a festival takes place while visiting an area as happened to Our Whole Village in Brazil: Carnaval in Moura and Boy Eats World in Thailand: Surviving Songkran with kids.
 For Vagabonding with Kids carnaval was a reason to stay on an extra week while on holiday in Brazil: Carnaval with kids.
 Sailing Yoga Family writes passionately about finding a festival they feel they belong at, Colourfest in UK.